Find out how to get your exam timetable, and what to do if you have a problem with an exam time.

 Unfortunately, despite our best efforts, sometimes it's unavoidable for you to have two exams scheduled at the same time.

 If you have an exam clash, we will arrange for you to sit one of your exams at an alternative date or time.
-This is usually before the main exam and within 24 hours.
-Before moving the exam, you must complete and return a Statutory Declaration form.
+This is usually within 24 hours of the main sitting.

 We will email you about the exam clash arrangements and what to do.
 We'll send the email to your student email account.